timberkerkvliet/pyplay/README.md

 ### Actor props

+In addition to stage props, there are also _actor props_.
-An action executor may also use the _actor_: this represents the person playing a character.
-An actor may also have _props_, they work the same as stage props, the difference being that actor props are unique for each actor and can only be accessed by that actor.
+An _actor_ is the person that plays a certain character.
+Actor props work the same as stage props, the difference being that actor props are unique for each actor and can only be accessed by that actor (objects that are "held" by that actor).
 A typical example would be a browser session:
 ```
-@executes(IncreaseCounter)
+@executes(VisitGoogle)
 async def increase_counter(actor: Actor) -> None:
     http_session = await actor.props(HttpSession)
-    app.increase_counter()
+    await http_session.get('google.com')
 ```

+### Props vs abilities

 ### Log book